eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-04/README.md

 The changes are gone.
 The image layers were never touched — only the container's writable layer was, and that layer is discarded when the container is removed.

 ### Task 1c - Inspect the Overlay Mounts Directly
-We can examine the actual filesystem paths Docker uses on the host for each later:
+We can examine the actual filesystem paths Docker uses on the host for each layer:
 ```bash
 docker inspect subnets-test --format '{{json .GraphDriver.Data}}' | python3 -m json.tool
 ```